neuropoly/pediatric-DL-registration/README.md

 * Rigidly registered via ANTs intra-subject pairs (RigidReg)
 * Rigid and affine registered via ANTs intra-subject pairs (RigidAffineReg)

-These three different inputs were used and compared SyN ANTs as shown in the figure below:
+All three distinct inputs were employed in both DL-based and SyN ANTs [3] registration schemes, as illustrated in the figure below.
+A comparative analysis was conducted, considering Dice score results, pre-registration and registration time, the number of negative Jacobian determinants, and the sum absolute of log Jacobian determinants to evaluate their respective performance.
 ![](/images/fig-1.png "Scheme of all three initialization approaches used")

 As for the full pipeline, it is visible below:
 ![](/images/fig-a3.png "Full pipeline")

-The [scripts folder](https://github.com/neuropoly/pediatric-DL-registration/tree/main/scripts) contains multiple functions and bash scripts for: <br />
+The [scripts folder](https://github.com/neuropoly/pediatric-DL-registration/tree/main/scripts) contains multiple functions and bash scripts for all analyses that were conducted, including: <br />
 * Training all intra-subject pairs
 * Evaluating the registration learning-based approaches on segmentations after warping
 * Jacobian determinant calculations